 Applying for Funding within Social Anthropology

 The Schools of Arts and Humanities and Humanities and Social Sciences provides detailed guidance on the process of applying for research grants at the University of Cambridge, and on managing awarded grants both for aspiring and current PIs and postdoctoral/early career researchers.
-These resources should provide a basis for your discussions with the (RGA) or your unit administrator within the Department to initiate the application process.
+These resources should provide a basis for your discussions with the Research Grants Administrator (RGA) or your unit administrator within the Department to initiate the application process.
 You are strongly advised to peruse the numerous resources found on AHSS Research, Research Operations Office (ROO), and Research Strategy Office (RSO) websites to complement the support you receive from our Department in all stages of your project.

 The notes below provide a brief guide to the key steps in applying for internal and external research funding via Social Anthropology.
 If you have any queries about these, or anything else in the course of an application, please contact the Research Grants Administrator or your unit administrator in due course.